 Links Psychology is a leader in the provision of psychological services to individuals, couples and families.
 Our psychodynamic treatments for anxiety, depression, grief, trauma and workplace stress allow for in-depth analysis of problems and a client-centered approach to solutions.
-Every call is attended to in the strictest confidence by a qualified professional psychologist.
+Every call is attended to in the strictest confidence.

-Links psychologists are chosen specifically to match your individual needs.
-All our psychologists have a Masters qualification in Psychology and are committed to best practice and professional development.
-Our psychologists operate in the following specialised areas - short term cognitive-behavioural therapy (CBT), long term psychotherapy, trauma intervention, corporate training, mediation, life coaching, assessments, child, family and couple therapy.
+Our Psychologists are chosen specifically to match your individual needs.
+All our Psychologists have a Masters qualification in Psychology and are committed to best practice and professional development.
+Our Psychologists operate in the following specialised areas - short term cognitive-behavioural therapy (CBT), long term psychotherapy, trauma intervention, corporate training, mediation, life coaching, assessments, child, family and couple therapy.

 Links Psychology is the combined effort of a fantastic team of enthusiastic, experienced and expert psychologists.
 Our team can help you overcome negative patterns, improve relationships and help achieve your life goals.

 Harvey Abbott BA (Hons) Psychology and HRM; MPsych (Counselling)

 Harvey has worked as a psychologist in a number of settings over the past fifteen years.
 He has developed an expertise in working with individuals, couples and families with often complex issues.
 His therapeutic work focuses on helping individuals manage life transitions, anxiety, depression, relationship conflict and addictions.
 He also has wide ranging experience in the areas of both vocational and psychological testing and providing medico-legal reports.

 He is qualified Critical Incident Stress Management Trainer following the accredited Mitchell model of early intervention, and has extensive experience in the provision of interventions for conflict resolution and group debriefings following workplace incidents.
 He is registered with AHPRA (Australian Health Practitioners Regulation Agency) and is a Member of the APS (Australian Psychological Society).